-2.3.2 Discriminations and Discrimination Rate
+2.5.2 Discriminations and Discrimination Rate

-Another set of metrics looks for areas where a tool showed it could discriminate between flaws and non-flaws.
-This section describes these metrics in greater detail.

-The purpose of discriminations and the discrimination rate is to differentiate unsophisticated tools doing simple pattern matching from tools that perform more complex analysis.
+Another set of metrics measures the ability of tools to discriminate between flaws and non-flaws.
+This set of metrics is helpful in differentiating unsophisticated tools performing simple pattern matching from tools that conduct a more complex analysis.

 For example, consider a test case for a buffer overflow where the flaw uses the strcpy function with a destination buffer smaller than the source data.
 The non-flaw on this test case may also use strcpy, but with a sufficiently large destination buffer.
-A tool that simply searches for the use of strcpy would correctly report the flaw in this test case, but also report a false positive on the non-flaw.
+A tool that simply searches for the use of strcpy would correctly report the flaw in this test case, but also produce a False Positive when reporting the non-flaw.

 If a tool behaved in this way on all test cases in a certain area, the tool would have a Recall of 1, a Precision of .5, and an F-Score of .67 (assuming that each test case had only one "good" or non-flawed construct).
 These scores don't accurately reflect the tool's unsophisticated behavior.
-In particular, the tool is "noisy" (generates many false positive results), which is not reflected in its Precision of .5.
+In particular, the tool is "noisy" (generates many False Positive results), which is not reflected in its Precision of .5.